 According to biblical records, Paul goes to Rome to preach the Gospel of Christ.
 Paul’s first visit to Rome is started when he is captured at Jerusalem’s sanctuary in the pre-summer of 58 A.D.
-His capture happens when a few Jews, who disdain him and the gospel message, erronetraveledously blame him for debasing the sanctuary and helping others to ignore God.
+His capture happens when a few Jews, who disdain him and the gospel message, blame him for debasing the refuge and helping others to ignore God.

 Read also: Apostle John.
 How did the Apostle John die?

 Biblical places from the times of Paul

 What did Paul do in Rome?

 Paul is a detainee in Rome.
 He is holding on until the Roman Caesar chooses how to manage him.
 While he is a detainee, individuals are permitted to visit him.
 Paul additionally teaches the various warriors that have the occupation of protecting him.
 For the two years he is kept here as a detainee, Paul teaches everybody he can.
 Accordingly, even the family of Caesar finds out about the uplifting news of the Kingdom, and some of them become Christians.